Re: Delaware State Forest, East Stroudsburg

 4th Generation @ Kamp.

 3D - There are STILL a few deer left!
-You need to hunt for them!
+You need to pry them out of the developments!